Withered-Flower-0422/Laser/README.md

 -   Try not to use `Laser_Rotating` excessively.
 Static lasers have cache mechanisms to ensure their performance, but an always-rotating laser cannot enjoy the same benefits.
 -   Try not to let the laser reflect excessively.
 Reflecting consumptions are quite high.
 -   It is recommended to arrange no more than four lasers within a section, as the performance may degrade significantly.
--   Extend the distance between sections which have lasers as much as possible so that the lasers in last section don't get updated (if `stopUpdateDistance` works) to optimize performance.
+-   Extend the distance between sections which have lasers as much as possible so that the lasers in previous sections don't get updated (if `stopUpdateDistance` works) to optimize performance.

 ## License